M17-Project/gr-m17/README.md

 ##  Legal Disclaimer

-**IMPORTANT: Encryption of radio amateur signals is be illegal in many countries.**
+**IMPORTANT: Encryption of radio amateur signals is illegal in many countries.**

 **User Responsibility:**
 - **Users are entirely responsible** for compliance with local laws and regulations